Calling all you citizens and horse lovers of Idaho and Iowa.

-A big hello and welcome to the horse loving citizens of Iowa, Kansas and Kentucky.
+A big hello and welcome to the horse loving citizens of Kansas and Kentucky.

-Below are all of the U.S. Representatives from the States of Iowa, Kansas and Kentucky.
-If they have already cosponsored they are marked with a big YES.
+Below are the U.S. Representatives from the States of Kansas and Kentucky.
+The ones who have already cosponsored are marked with a big YES.

 District 1: Roger Marshall [R]